The Spirituality of Silence

 Silence Prepares Us to Hear Others

 When in the presence of others, turn off all devices and stifle distractions.
 Allow a moment of silence to be part of our interaction.
 This provides time to think about what we’re saying before we open our mouth.
-It gives the space to hear, truly hear, what other people want to tell us.
+It gives the space to hear, truly hears, what other people want to tell us.
 And then it prepares us to properly react with thoughtful responses and insightful thoughts.

 Silence Prepares Us to Hear Ourselves

 Not only does our noisy world prevent us from truly listening to others, it also interferes with our ability to listen to ourselves.
 How often have we heard or thought, “There’s so much noise that I can’t hear myself think?”